dipdipdipitydip/cryptobot_linux_binance/README.md

 Crypto trade bots written in Python for Linux that use the Binance API

-To use the bots you need to open the python files and paste in your binance API key and secret
+To use the bots you need to open the python files and paste in your binance API key and secret inside the quote marks:

 api_key = ""